gcsrilanka/I-Do-Code/README.md

  [![Fork Button](https://help.github.com/assets/images/help/repository/fork_button.jpg)](https://github.com/GitHubExperts-LK/Hello-World)

-### 3. Add a Program in any Language you like :rabbit2:
+### 3. Add a Program in any Language you like 🎃
-Once you have forked the repo, add your program in the language folder in main branch, if there is no language folder, make one, then add into it.
+Once you have forked the repo, add your program in the language folder in the main branch, if there is no language folder, make one, then add to it.
-You can take a look to the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one HelloWorld !
+You can take a look at the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one HelloWorld!

 ### 4. Ready, Steady, Go... :turtle: :rabbit2: